pritykinlab/guidescanpy/README.md

 	- `--region REGION`: One or more region strings.
 	- `--mode {succinct,complete}`: Succinct or complete off-target information.

-- **Output**:
+- **Output:**

 	Print a CSV-formatted output with the following columns:
 	- `id`: The identifier for each sequence.
 	- `sequence`: The target DNA sequence.
 	- `chromosome`: The chromosome where the target sequence is located.